 The HRPT service provides high-resolution imagery to the meteorological community.
 HRPT transmitters are turned on continuously and can be received by any user station.
 There are hundreds of HRPT receiving stations worldwide registered with the WMO.
 However, it should be noted that this number is not all-inclusive since registration of these stations is not mandatory.
 HRPT data are essential to operations of meteorological services and are widely useful in other endeavors as well.

-HRPT transmissions are performed in the frequency band 1 698-1 710 MHz with signal bandwidths between 2.7 MHz and 4.5 MHz.
+In the HRPT service like on the NOAA satellites (1 698/1 702.5/1 707 MHz) transmissions are performed in the frequency band 1 698-1 710 MHz with signal bandwidths between 2.7 MHz and 4.5 MHz.
 User stations are equipped with tracking parabolic antennas typically between 2.4 m and 3 m in diameter.
 The recommended minimum elevation angle for reception is 5, although some stations operate at elevation angles lower than this.
 The figure of merit for stations is 5 dB/K. There are other HRPT systems that operate at data rates that are about twice the rate of the original HRPT systems.

-There is also an Advanced HRPT (AHRPT) application that is intended to replace HRPT on meteorological satellites in the future.
-Satellite operators may convert to this new service or may choose to continue HRPT transmissions for some time.

-AHRPT transmissions will be introduced in the same band as it is used by the other HRPT systems.
-The bandwidth will be between 4.5 and 5.6 MHz.
-AHRPT reception stations will receive with minimum elevation angles of 5.
+There is also an Advanced HRPT (AHRPT) application on some of the latest operational meteorological satellites, i.e. the series of METEOR-M N2 (1 700/1 705 MHz), Metop (1 701.3/1 707 MHz) and FY-3 (1 701.3 MHz, 1 704.5 MHz or 1 706.7MHz) satellites that is intended to replace the HRPT service.
+AHRPT transmissions use the same band as the other HRPT systems.
+The bandwidth ranges between 4.5 and 6.8 MHz.
+AHRPT reception stations receive with minimum elevation angles of 5.
 Antennas are parabolic with typical diameters between 2.4 m and 3 m.
-The G/T of AHRPN stations will be 6.5 dB/K.
+The G/T of AHRPT stations is around 6.5 dB/K.